-When these reckless drivers negatively affect your livelihood during a collision, our Las Vegas, Nevada car injury attorneys at Bertoldo, Baker, Carter & Smith want to help you pursue the financial recovery you deserve for your injuries.
+When these reckless drivers negatively affect your livelihood during a collision, our Las Vegas, Nevada car injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen want to help you pursue the financial recovery you deserve for your injuries.

 Why Are Drivers More Distracted Around the Holidays?

 Distracted driving collisions increase around the holidays for many reasons, including the fact that the roadways swell with travelers who are visiting relatives and friends to celebrate the season/

 As smartphones continue to progress — and become communication crutches — certain apps become mainstay references during holiday travel.

 Some of the most common distractions that lead to collisions on our roadways during the holidays can include: